DavidKuseh/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT categoryname, count(*) as Count
+FROM categories as c
+join products as p
+on c.categoryID = p.categoryID
+group by c.categoryname;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT orderID, quantity as ItemCount
+FROM orderdetails
+group by orderID;